tengfoung/xcode-reset/README.md

 # xcode-reset.sh

-Change the following variables to your settings:
+Change the following variables to your settings in both `xcode-reset.sh` and `xcode-reset-minimal.sh`:
 ```
 # Simulator that you want to add images
 simulator="iPhone 11 Pro"